 Metallica frontman James Hetfield has one of the most ferocious right hands in metal.
-While redefining metal, he also gave a masterclass in how downpicking will always sound superior.
+While redefining what chromatic metal riffing could sound like, he also gave a masterclass in how downpicking will always sound superior to alternate picking.

-He has used a lot of different picks over the years, and currently has two custom pick sets for sale online.
+Papa Het has used a lot of different picks over the years, and currently has two custom James Hetfield pick sets for sale online.

 We’re going to tell you everything you need to know about James Hetfield’s guitar picks – then and now.

 You may also like

 - What Is Agathis Wood And Why Is It So Hated?

 - 10 Best Delay Pedals – With Buyer’s Guide

 Hetfield currently uses custom Jim Dunlop picks in 1.0mm and 1.14mm gauges.
 His custom Black Fang pick is based on a vintage tortoise-shell pick (which he used for the first 20 years of the band), while his White Fang is based on a Dunlop Flow pick.